jamescr757/Project-2/README.md

 - stop the server process
 - run `npx sequelize-cli db:seed:all` to seed the tables (this is inserting the rows from the files in `seeders/` into their respective tables)
 - local database should be ready

+### Running the Application
+- run `node server.js` to start the server and connect to database
+- if you ever want to delete everything in the database and re-seed it:
+    - change `var syncOptions = { force: false }` boolean to `true` in `server.js` file
+    - start the server to then drop all tables `node server.js`
+    - kill the server and re-seed with `npx sequelize-cli db:seed:all`
+    - change `var syncOptions = { force: true }` boolean back to `false` in `server.js` file

 ### Protecting Database Password